contivero/cstuff/README.md

 * If the name of p changes, the compiler will most likely detect the error.

 #### Function prototypes
+The purpose of ANSI C prototypes is to reduce mismatches between formal and actual parameter types, making C a more reliable language.
-Even though parameter names are optional in a function prototype, well-chosen names are good documentation, so remember to use them.
+Even though parameter names are optional in function prototypes, well-chosen names are good documentation, so remember to use them.

 #### Concatenating string literals